 It required thirty years for the monarch's direct reign to end before the Nepali people decisively protested in 1990 to bring democracy back to the nation.
-In 1990, Nepal drafted its constitution to establish a multiparty system, political competition after the foundation of multiparty democracy in 1990 resulted in the formation of numerous new parties, including the RPP, NSP, NC, NC, CPN, and UML.
+In 1990, Nepal drafted its constitution to establish a multiparty system, a constitutional monarchy, guaranteeing freedom of expression, and other civil and political rights.
+The resumption of political competition after the foundation of multiparty democracy in 1990 resulted in the formation of numerous new parties, including the RPP, NSP, NC, NC, CPN, and UML.
 After three general elections in the 1990s, the NC and CPN (UML) became each other's main rivals and influenced each other in the polls that followed.
 The main objectives of the movement of the 1990s were to eradicate all forms of socioeconomic inequality and enact democratic reforms across the country.
 However, they were not fully transformed into action.